OctopusDeploy/docs/src/pages/docs/platform-engineering/enterprise-patterns.md

 Like the "managed space per business unit/application" pattern, this represents a typical "hub and spoke", or [platform engineering](https://octopus.com/devops/platform-engineering/), approach.
 However, each business unit or region gets its own Octopus installation.

-A tenant represents each managed Octopus instance in the management space.
-And deployment projects or runbooks configure the managed Octopus instances.
+A tenant represents each managed Octopus instance in the management (or upstream) space.
+And deployment projects or runbooks configure the managed (or downstream) Octopus instances.
 You can use the Terraform provider or raw API scripting to push configuration for shared resources, like template projects, to the managed instances.

 | Feature  | Solves  |
 |---|---|